 About Us

-Located conveniently just north of Seattle between the shores of Lake Washington and the Puget Sound, the Shoreline School District serves the cities of Shoreline and Lake Forest Park.
+Located conveniently just north of Seattle between the shores of Lake Washington and the Puget Sound, Shoreline School District serves the cities of Shoreline and Lake Forest Park.

 Our Mission